-Teaching Artist: Theory and Methods
+Teaching Artist Methods and Practices

-The first of a two-course sequence, this course engages undergraduate art and design students in the theory and practice of the teaching artist in schools and community and introduces professional opportunities in the field.
-Students explore teaching and learning theory in historical and contemporary contexts, applying theory in arts-infused peer presentations, peer teaching, classroom observation, and team teaching in K-12 classrooms.
+The first of a two-course sequence, this course engages undergraduate art and design students in the methods and practices of teaching artists in a variety of settings, among them schools and other community settings, and introduces students to the professional opportunities in the field.
+Students apply teaching and learning methods in creating lesson plans, teaching and testing plans in action, engaging in peer and team teaching, observation, and working with outside organizations.
 Teaching artists, arts administrators, and leaders in the art education community present models of teacher-artist collaborations, inquiry-based learning, arts-infused curriculum, arts and core content standards, organizational cultures, and teaching-artist residency opportunities.
 Prerequisite: Foundation-level coursework or faculty permission